Helping the Greater Sage-Grouse strut his stuff

 ...[A] distance without limits, a horizon that did not bound the world but only suggested endless space beyond… It is a country to breed mystical people, egocentric people, perhaps poetic people, but not humble ones.

 But sagebrush is very difficult to restore to the land.
-Common restoration methods, such as broadcast seeding, result in only a 5 per cent success rate.
+Common restoration methods, such as planting individuals grown in the greenhouse, result in only a 25 per cent success rate.

 What’s at stake if we lose sagebrush